DataDog/dd-mobile-bridge/API_REFERENCE.md

     Send a log with level debug.

     - `message`: The message to send.
-    - `context`: The additional context to send.
+    - `context`: Optional.
+The additional context to send.

 - `info(message: string, context: map)`

     Send a log with level info.

     - `message`: The message to send.
-    - `context`: The additional context to send.
+    - `context`: Optional.
+The additional context to send.

 - `warn(message: string, context: map)`

     Send a log with level warn.

     - `message`: The message to send.
-    - `context`: The additional context to send.
+    - `context`: Optional.
+The additional context to send.

 - `error(message: string, context: map)`

     Send a log with level error.

     - `message`: The message to send.
-    - `context`: The additional context to send.
+    - `context`: Optional.
+The additional context to send.

 #### DdTrace